Internal Family Systems Research Fellowship

 Fellow Responsibilities

-Unless they have already completed an approved prior IFS training, the Fellow shall be expected to participate in formal Level 1 and Level 2 IFS trainings at no cost to the Fellow.
+Unless they have already completed an approved prior IFS training, the clinical research Fellow is expected to participate in formal Level 1 and Level 2 IFS trainings at no cost to the Fellow.
 Level 1 training participation will be encouraged to have started prior to the start of the fellowship year.
-After acceptance in the fellowship, CMC and the Foundation for Self-Leadership will work with the fellow applicant to schedule an online Level 1 training (if it has not already been completed by the applicant), which may require attendance by the applicant during several weekday and weekend days prior to the fellowship start date.
+After acceptance in the fellowship, CMC and the Foundation for Self-Leadership will work with fellows to schedule an online Level 1 training if it has not already been completed by the applicant, which may require attendance by the applicant during several weekday and weekend days prior to the fellowship start date.

 Eligibility

-The Foundation expects the selected post-doctoral or junior faculty researcher to be a highly qualified researcher with great potential in the field.
-The selected researcher should either be fully credentialed in a field of specialty or have completed a dissertation for a PhD in psychology (or equivalent) and seeking a post-doctoral placement.
+Our sponsor the Foundation for Self-Leadership, and CMC expect the selected post-doctoral researcher to be a highly qualified researcher with great potential in the field.
+The selected researcher should either be fully credentialed in a field of specialty or have completed a dissertation for a PhD in psychology, cognitive science, (or equivalent) and seeking a full-time post-doctoral placement.
+Recruitment for the fellowship will prioritize applications from psychologists and psychiatrists, but strong candidates from all related fields are also able to apply.

 Fellowship Funding

 The Fellowship, which is made possible by a grant from the Foundation for Self Leadership, provides an annual stipend in line with NIH post-doctoral research fellowship salaries and commensurate with the applicant’s past post-doctoral research experience.
 Additionally, the Fellow will receive from the Foundation a research-related travel fund of up to $5,000 per year for presentations at conferences or added professional development.
-Applicants are expected to work an average of 5 clinical hours per year for 2 years (or 10 hours in Year 1 if psychology post-doctoral fellow) in order to receive the full annual stipend.
+Applicants are expected to work an average of 10 weekly clinical hours per year in order to receive the full annual stipend.

-This Fellowship grant will be awarded on a yearly basis with a renewal application required to continue for a second year based on progress in the first year of the fellowship.
+This Fellowship grant will be awarded for one-year with a renewal application available in some cases with a requirement that continuation for a second year be based on progress in the first year of the fellowship.

 Application Process